Chiropractic care for the treatment of tendonitis

 - Grade 2: Moderate to severe, sharp pain, swelling

 - Grade 3: Severe pain and swelling, immediate surgical consult

 There are many risk factors for developing muscle and tendon pain.
 We tell our patients that early detection can help prevent future problems.
 On the contrary, if you ignore the signs of pain, it will lead to more problems.
 We recommend making an appointment as soon as the injury happens.
 By waiting, we believe the injury may get worse without immediate treatment.
 Some of the more common factors may include:

 - Abnormalities of muscle, bone or joint conditions

 - Types of work that require manual repetitive activities, including sports athletes, construction workers, and assembly line workers.

 - Prolonged computer work (More common for wrist and elbow tendonitis)

 - Poor posture

-- What is the recommended Treatment of Tendonitis through Chiropractic care?
+- What is the recommended Treatment of a tendon problem through Chiropractic care?